peck/d6_password/Readme.md

-Quickly thrown together implementation of Diceware Passphrase(http://world.std.com/~reinhold/diceware.html) as a single page with no external needs and running completely offline.
-Simple passphrase generation for less technical users.
+Quickly thrown together implementation of Diceware Passphrase(http://world.std.com/~reinhold/diceware.html) runable as a single page with no external needs.
+Single passphrase generation for less technical users.

 Built with middleman framework, because I like it and otherwise maintenance would not be fun

 #Passphrase Strength
 Built using the seedrandom library (https://github.com/davidbau/seedrandom) for better random number generation.
-Will use the window.crypto function on modern browsers that *should* be the best case for the platform, but honestly I'm not familiar enough with this aspect to say.
-Pull requests welcome if this is a terrible mistake.
+Will use the window.crypto function on modern browsers that *should* be the best case, but honestly I'm not familiar enough with this aspect to comment.
+Went with what seemed to be most recommened, pull requests welcome if this is a terrible mistake.

 #To Use